 Homophones are words that sound the same with different meanings: write vs. right, accept vs. except, by vs. buy.
 Using the wrong homophone grammatically often has a humorous effect; in a legal situation, the effect can be disastrous.
 A diamond-heist thief swipes a carat — not a carrot.

-Poor recording quality is often a reality with transcription.
+Poor recording quality is often a reality with audio and video.
 But ambient noises and background chatter are not something software is great at sifting through.
 If a human listens carefully, however, these challenges are overcome with relative ease.

 Software struggles to differentiate multiple speakers.